-Instead, potential guests take a survey of how man are in their party and their ages (sorry, no pets), what type of travel they enjoy (cultural, action, fine dining and breweries, museum, outdoors, live entertainment, historic sites, etc.), trip budgets, where they have recently been, and similar questions.
+Instead, potential guests take a survey of how many are in their party and their ages (sorry, no pets), what type of travel they enjoy (cultural, action, fine dining and breweries, museums, outdoors, live entertainment, historic sites, etc.), trip budgets, where they have recently been, and similar questions.

-One week before the trip, guests receive a weather forecast of where they going, recommended items to pack, luggage size restrictions and where to go and when for departure.
-A few days before the trip, guests receive and envelope in the mail — which they are NOT to open yet.
-When the gets to their point of departure, they can open the envelope at the time give, and find out where they are headed.
+One week before the trip, guests receive a weather forecast of where they going, recommended items to pack, luggage size restrictions, and where and when to go for departure.
+A few days before the trip, guests receive an envelope in the mail — which they are NOT to open yet.
+When they get to their point of departure, they can open the envelope at the time given, and find out where they are headed.
 There will even be a “city guide toolkit” with recommended activities.

 Fair warning, this company’s demand has gotten so big, you might need to plan for a month or more down the line.
 If the testimonials from past guests are any indication, however, it will be worth the wait.

 This one is for those with a little more budget and time to travel, as its destination choices are worldwide.

 Like Pack Up + Go, adventure seekers will be asked several questions from budget, to dates, as well as any additional likes and dislikes (one might hate the beach, but love the mountains).